subhanjan160901/AI-Powered-Excel-Mock-Interviewer/README.md

     └── perplexity_detector.py# Manages the GPT-2 model for perplexity checks

-🚀 Setup and Running Locally
+🚀 Setup and Running Locally:

-Follow these steps to get the application running on your own machine.
+Follow these steps to get the application running on your own machine -

 1. Prerequisites
 Python 3.10 or higher